Panic Disorder:

 No Need to Live with It: Overcoming Panic Disorder

 You are not alone in your battle against panic disorder.
-More than four million Americans (5% of the general population) are gripped by panic, says the National Institutes of Mental Health (NIMH).
-It is widely held that the figure could be higher because a large number of people may be living with it untreated.
-Why live with panic disorder when it is treatable with the right help from an independently contracted therapist with Carolina Counseling Services — Sanford, NC?
+More than four million Americans (5% of the general population) are affected by panic, says the National Institutes of Mental Health (NIMH).
+It is widely held that this figure could be higher because many go undiagnosed or don’t receive treatment.
+You don’t have to face panic alone, counseling and medication management can help.

 Related Articles: